mrdrbob/aoc-2021/README.md

 ## Day 1 - Part 2

 This was largely a matter of applying a rolling queue to the values and yielding the sum of the queue when it was full.
 I wrapped this logic up into an extension method that I could then just drop in the LINQ chain.

+## Day 2 - Part 1

+This one is mostly a matter of following instructions and maintaining state correctly.
+Once again, I leaned on my old pal `Aggregate` to do a lot of the work for me.
+I also leaned on a couple simple record types to make things more clear / explicit.
+Also, the `with` syntax is a pretty slick way of working with immutable data.
+A bit overkill here, though.